 Hello and thank you for clicking over from Instagram, here you will find relevant links (anything highlighted in green is a link) to my latest blog posts, to companies I work with, to important petitions and pledges as well as to products or articles I love.

-This Week’s Features and Offers
+This Week’s Features and Offers (affiliate links)

 Bamboo clothing offer a wide range of ladies and men’s clothes and activewear which are sustainably made.
 I can offer you an extra 5% off your order with the code BAMBAM5 on their website here.

 Get an exclusive 17% off your order – AFF17 – https://tidd.ly/3HLP2Zf

 Up to 50% off certain lines for their Green Week- Shop Here